-Our gastroenterology department brings Long Island the highest level prevention, detection and treatment for gastrointestinal, liver and colorectal diseases by combining state of the art medicine with cutting edge technology.
+Our Gastroenterology department brings Long Island the highest level of prevention, detection and treatment for gastrointestinal, liver and colorectal diseases by combining state of the art medicine with cutting edge technology.

 Expert Care and Treatment of Gastrointestinal Disorders